-We have had a particularly harsh winter in Portland this year and a lot of us have been struggling with dry skin in the studio.
+We have had a particularly harsh winter in Portland this year.
+As a result, many of us in the studio have been struggling with dry skin.
 Of course this inspired us to make a brand new beauty product to cure all our dry skin woes!
 This rosemary lotion recipe was concocted with the intention of giving you a natural alternative to all the expensive lotions that are on the market.
-Plus it’s always nice that you can customize your own recipe with your favorite ingredients.
+Plus it’s always nice when you can customize your own beauty product with your favorite ingredients.

 Making your Lotion

 Find the complete rosemary lotion recipe in the printable template at the bottom of the post.
 You can use any vessel you’d like to mix the lotion, but we like using a mason jar so that we can easily close it and shake.
 You will probably notice that the scent will be strong while you are mixing, but it will eventually lessen as the lotion sits and thickens!
 After you mix your rosemary lotion, use it within six months.

 Because some of us at Lia Griffith HQ have a graphic design background, we always like to add a design element to our DIY beauty products.
 This means we have the opportunity to create lots of beautiful labels that can turn your homemade concoction into something polished, professional and gift-worthy!